mallapurbharat/cardano-tx-sample/plutus/mac_m1.md

 And finalised thanks to @nrkramer Nolan Kramer!

+## It might be a good idea to uninstall any existing Nix installation just to ensure that we don't face any issues due to old installations

+Refer https://nixos.org/manual/nix/stable/installation/installing-binary.html#macos for how to do this

 ## Step by step

 1 download the nix package manager and install it